PrefectHQ/prefect/docs/guides/settings.md

 ```
 </div>

-But, setting an environment variable will override the profile setting:
+But, setting an environment variable overrides the profile setting:

 <div class="terminal">
 ```bash